Now Accepting Applicants for our

 If you are interested in joining our Board, please email your letter of interest and a resume to Ed Ghisu, the Chair of our Nominations & Governance Committee, at email@example.com.

 President, Tudor Consulting, Executive Coaching and Organizational Consulting

-Pamela is also an artist whose works are exhibited nationally.
-Recently, 5 of her pieces on “Mother Earth” were exhibited at the Philadelphia Navy Yard at the Marriott Hotel and two of her paintings are published in the Spring 2019 issue of Philadelphia Stories.
-She lives in Center City with her husband and is an avid gardener, hiker, traveller and lover of music, dance and theatre.
+Pamela is now and has always been an artist whose works express her concern for our beautiful planet.
+Her works are exhibited locally and nationally and can be seen on www.pamelatudor.com.
+She lives in Center City with her husband and is an avid gardener, hiker, traveler and lover of music, dance and theatre.